powsybl/powsybl.github.io/pages/documentation/developer/tutorials/itools-command.md

 }
 ```

 You have to declare the class as a service implementation, using the `@Autoservice` annotation.
-This will allow you to
+This allows you to
 have the new command automatically added to the list of available `iTools` commands, and to be able to run it (see last
 section).